Causal Inference under Interference through Designed Markets: Introduction

 Settings where a centralized mechanism allocates scarce items are increasingly common in practice.
 In the U.S., versions of the deferred acceptance algorithm allocate students to schools \citep{abdulkadirouglu2003school}, and medical school graduates to residency programs \citep{roth2003origins}.
 Auctions allocate advertisements to search queries \citep{varian2014vcg} and Treasury bonds to investors \citep{mcmillan2003market}.
 Often, policymakers are interested in estimating how an intervention that affects the reported preferences of market participants will impact resulting allocations from the mechanism.
 For example, \citet{allende2019approximating} provide information about school quality to families in a randomized experiment in Chile, where a centralized mechanism determines allocations to schools.
 One of their target estimands is $\bar \tau_{\text{GTE}}$, where the treatment is the information intervention and the outcome is the allocation of low-income families to high quality schools.

-Standard causal approaches, such as the differences-in-means estimator of the Average Treatment Effect, do not estimate $\bar \tau_{\text{GTE}}$, even when the treatment is randomly assigned.
+Estimators of the Average Treatment Effect fail to recover $\bar \tau_{\text{GTE}}$, even when the treatment is randomly assigned.
 By increasing the number of applicants to schools with limited capacity, the treatment affects admissions probabilities, which introduces spillovers and violates the Stable Unit Treatment Value Assumption (SUTVA) \citep{heckman1998general}.
 To estimate $\bar \tau_{\text{GTE}}$, \citet{allende2019approximating} use data from the experiment to estimate a parametric structural model of reported preferences over schools, and simulate the relevant counterfactuals using this model and the centralized mechanism.

-This paper proposes a new approach for estimating $\bar \tau_{\text{GTE}}$, which does not require correctly specifying a parametric model of individual behavior, and can be used with a variety of mechanisms and treatments.
-The estimator runs a re-weighted and perturbed version of the centralized mechanism on the observed submissions to the mechanism, where weights and perturbations are estimated using flexible machine learning methods.
+In this paper, we take a new approach, which derives a sufficient-statistics representation of the GTE, and requires only data from a single market where the treatment is quasi-randomized.
+This is a step toward extending more ``credible" approaches based on quasi-experimental variation \citep{angrist2009mostly} to a richer set of counterfactuals beyond the average treatment effect (ATE).
 We begin with a potential outcomes model that allows for complete interference.
 We then make three major restrictions under which $\bar \tau_{\text{GTE}}$ is identified for any mechanism: we assume that SUTVA holds at the level of individual reports to the mechanism, outcomes can be computed from the mechanism, and treatments follow selection-on-observables.
-Although weakening these assumptions is possible in our framework, it requires targeting a restricted version of $\bar \tau_{\text{GTE}}$ that is valid only for certain subgroups of market participants.
-For the unrestricted $\bar \tau_{\text{GTE}}$, our identification result suggests a plug-in approach for estimation: estimate the distribution of counterfactual submissions to the mechanism non-parametrically, and then run the mechanism on samples drawn from these distributions.
+While these assumptions can be relaxed, doing so restricts the validity of the estimand to certain subgroups.
+For the unrestricted $\bar \tau_{\text{GTE}}$, our identification result suggests a plug-in approach for estimation: estimate the distribution of counterfactual submissions to the mechanism (bids) non-parametrically, and then run the mechanism on samples drawn from these distributions.
 Depending on the properties of the allocation mechanism, however, this approach may have an unacceptably large variance in finite samples.